-PHOENIX (AP) -- An Arizona woman injured in the Tucson shooting that wounded Gabrielle Giffords and a mother whose son was killed in last year's movie theater shooting in Colorado demanded a meeting Thursday with Republican Sen. Jeff Flake over his vote against gun control legislation.
+An Arizona woman injured in a mass shooting near Tucson and a mother whose son was killed in last year's movie theater shooting in Colorado were among several people demanding a meeting with Republican Sen. Jeff Flake over his vote against gun control legislation.

-Flake has said he supports expanded background checks but voted against the measure that would have done just that because it would have expanded the checks to cover some private gun sales between family members and friends.
-It fell short of the 60 votes needed to advance in the Senate.
+Flake has said he supports expanded background checks but voted against the so-called Manchin-Toomey measure that would have done just that because it would have expanded the checks to cover some private gun sales between family members and friends.